BICENTENNIAL TRIBUTE

 SCENE 1

-D: Welcome indeed, Dr. Pomposus - I hope you will not find your time with us too harrowing heh heh - wouldn't want to aggravate a lurking thrombosis - eh, what?
+D: Welcome indeed, Reverend Butler - I hope you will not find your new position too harrowing - heh heh - wouldn’t want to aggravate a lurking thrombosis - eh, what?

-P(sneering): Have no fear, my good Doctor - the underfed, overbred brats will not get the better of me!
+P(sneering): Have no fear, my good Doctor - the underfed, overbred brats shall not derange this nut! (proudly taps skull)

 P: Byron huh?
 Boating chap?
-Killed someone in a brothel, no?
-Carried his cousin out in a coffin?
+Killed someone in a brothel?
+Put his cousin in a coffin?

 D: Tsk!
-Idle gossip - and a dismissal by his peers - truly great potential the younger man - owing to his being related to Scots royalty, so his Mother informs me - often
+Idle gossip - and a dismissal by his peers - truly great potential the younger boy - owing to his co-sanguinity with Scots royalty, so his Mother informs me - often

 Knock on door, a servant delivers a letter

-D(blushing): My dear doctor, you may have to excuse me temporarily - there seems to be some sort of societal breakdown in the common room - please, help yourself to the medicinal Sherry
+D(blushing): My dear Reverend, you may have to excuse me temporarily - there seems to be some sort of societal breakdown in the common room - please, help yourself to the medicinal Sherry

 D exits, enters common room

-D: I am shocked, boys - shocked to my last pair of silk stockings - at your threats of novel forms of violence!
+D: Byron, what is the meaning of this revolutionary epistle? - I am shocked to my coat-tails at your threats of novel forms of violence!

-B: Hail Drury! (bows) - as I am now King - and out of respect for taking it easy on me - I feel duty-bound to my subjects here (the boys shout ‘yay Byron’) and before we burn the school down, to ask why Probus has fill’d your magisterial throne?
+B: Hail Drury! (bows) I have been voted Emporer by my comrades - and out of respect for taking it easy on me - I feel duty-bound to my subjects here (the boys shout ‘yay Byron’) - and before we burn the school down - to ask why that two-penny half-wit, Pomposus, will fill your magisterial throne?

-D(confidentially): Yes, well there is a teacher shortage - most minor divines would rather have a gallstone - but indeed, boys (sighs) - your new Master unfortunately is of narrow brain, yet of a narrower soul and could well enact new-fangled rules and harsh control…
+D: Pomposus? - oh, the Reverend Butler (to self: ‘tis a fair assessment - I cannot counter convincingly) - There is a teacher shortage abroad, and most minor divines would rather have a gallstone - (sighs) but indeed, boys, your new Master unfortunately is of narrow brain, yet of a narrower soul and could well enact new-fangled rules and harsh control - for certes, weighty shall be the lessons of this Reverend beau

-B: That damnable son of a button-maker most assuredly shall not!
-Collective action is now unavoidable, Drury!
+B: That damnable son of a button-maker most assuredly shall not o’er Boys hold a trembling reign!
+Collective action is now unavoidable - the coxcomb shall be set alight and tied to the weather vane!

 Chorus - Burn, Burn, Burn!!!